datasektionen/bawang-content/namnder/ovriga-funktionarer/body_en.md

 Contact us at [revisorer@datasektionen.se](mailto:revisorer@datasektionen.se) if you have any questions regarding the Chapter's regulatory documents or anything else that is related to the Chapter.

-## D-Fest - Samuel Hörnell

-D-Fest's tasks include - Organizing two parties for other officials per year, one after the Glögg-SM and one after the Val-SM.
-The purpose of the parties is to honor the chapter's outgoing and incoming officials. - Organize regular team building for the chapter's officials. - Possibly organize other meetings and events together with other chapters and student unions to represent the chapter externally.

 ## Flag bearer - Herman Karlsson & Kevin Wenström (vice)

 Flag bearers defend the honor of the chapter by carrying its flag on various ceremonial occasions.
 Note that the flag should be held high.
 Being a flag bearer is a very honorable position in the section.
 The flag bearers are responsible for keeping the chapter's flag in good condition.